EU diplomats plot against Trump on Jerusalem

 EU ambassadors meeting in the political and security committee in Brussels will discuss which of the recommendations, including one on EU visa bans for "known violent settlers", to take forward.

-Common line?
+Common message?

 All the EU missions in East Jerusalem and Ramallah signed off the text, but that was no guarantee of European unity higher up the command chain.

-When EU states voted in the UN last year to condemn Trump's Jerusalem decision, Croatia, the Czech Republic, Hungary, Latvia, Poland, and Romania abstained.
+When EU states recently voted on a UN resolution that damned Trump's Jerusalem decision, Croatia, the Czech Republic, Hungary, Latvia, Poland, and Romania abstained.

-A recent UN survey also showed that EU corporations are not following EU diplomacy in "distinguishing" between Israeli territory and occupied territory.
+Meanwhile, a UN survey out this week showed that EU corporations are not following EU diplomacy in "distinguishing" between Israeli and occupied territory.

 It said there were 27 private firms from 10 EU states, including seven German ones and five Dutch ones, with links to Israel's "illegal" settler economy.